LandoNikko/Pilko-Frame-Capture-Studio/README.md

 - No cloud processing or installations.
 - Frames are stored temporarily in your browser.
-- Saving settings stores preferences in your browser's localStorage.
+- `Save My Settings` stores preferences in your browser's localStorage.
-- 100% client-side: built into a single `.html` using native HTML, CSS and JavaScript.
+- Built into a single `.html` using native HTML, CSS and JavaScript.
   - Why?
 For trust and accessibility.
 Easy to deploy locally, no installations required.
+  - Icons and fonts won't work if you run the tool with no internet.

 [processing-shield]: https://img.shields.io/badge/Privacy%20&%20Processing-00c6ff?style=for-the-badge&color=121727